-1.32 FAQ-149 How to insert Greek symbols and subscript in plot legends and axis titles from worksheet headers?
+1.33 FAQ-149 How do I insert superscripts, subscripts and Greek symbols into plot legends and axis titles, from worksheet headers?

 Graph Axis Titles and Legends are special text labels that are generated from programmatically-linked data stored in the worksheet header rows.

-Related FAQ:: FAQ-148 How Do I Insert Special Characters into Text Labels, Worksheet Cells and Dialog Boxes?
+Related FAQ:: FAQ-148 How Do I Insert Special Characters into Text Labels?

-Double-click into the worksheet cell to enter edit mode, then:
+- Double-click into the worksheet cell to enter edit mode.

 - Enter the 4-character hex code for a (Unicode) codepoint (e.g. 03BB for "λ"), then press ALT+X. The codepoint is inserted.

-- Open the Character Map by pressing CTRL+M, or right-click and choose Character Map.
+- Alternately, open the Character Map by pressing CTRL+M; or right-click and choose Character Map.
 Browse to find your codepoint or enter the 4-character hex code for a codepoint and click Insert.

-If you want to save the project with special characters in worksheet cells to opj format to share it with others who only have Origin2017 and earlier version, you will need to enable rich text and use Symbol Map dialog to insert special characters.
-See detailed steps in "Preferred method, Origin 9.0 to 2017 SR2" section below.
+- If you want to plan to save the project to the older (pre-2018) opj format, you will need to enable rich text and use the Symbol Map dialog to insert special characters.
+For instructions, see the next section.

-Preferred method, Origin 9.0 to 2017 SR2: These versions of Origin do not support Unicode or the ALT+X method of character entry.
-In order to enter special characters into the worksheet, you must enable rich text.
+Versions of Origin prior to Origin 2018 do not support Unicode.
+To enter special characters into the worksheet, you must enable rich text.
+See Rich Text, above.

 Origin versions 9.0 and later support rich text for both the header (column label row) and data portions of the worksheet.
-You will need to enable rich text (it is on, by default, only in the header Units row), before adding special characters by Symbol Map, or when using the Format toolbar buttons (Greek, Super/Subscript, etc.) to format text.
+You will need to enable rich text before adding special characters by Symbol Map, or when using the Format toolbar buttons (Greek, Super/Subscript, etc.) to format text.

-In earlier versions, you can also format text in worksheet column labels using Escape Sequences.
+In earlier versions, you can format text in worksheet column labels using Escape Sequences.

 The shortcoming here is that some formatting options -- for instance, subscript and superscript -- do not display properly in the worksheet (e.g. \+(o) will convert the symbol "o" to superscript in the graph legend or axis title but the worksheet cell is only capable of displaying the escape sequence notation).